fb-pixel

 • Thyme – Known for its subtle and slightly lemony flavor, thyme is a versatile herb that complements a wide range of dishes.
 It works well in soups, stews, sauces, and even roasted potatoes.

 • Basil – Basil is a popular herb that adds a fresh and slightly sweet flavor to dishes.
-It is commonly used in Italian cuisine, especially in pesto sauces, tomato-based dishes, and on top of pizzas.
+It is commonly used in Italian cuisine, particularly in pesto sauces, tomato-based dishes, and as a topping for pizzas.

 • Oregano – With its robust and slightly bitter flavor, oregano is a staple herb in Mediterranean and Mexican cuisines.
 It goes well with tomatoes, pizza, pasta sauce, and grilled meats.